 - concepts relating to capital and capital maintenance.

-All of these items will be discussed in this section(s).
-However, Financial Statements are a relative simple model to represent as accurate as possible the financial outcome of a business model operated by the reporting entity’s management and governing board.
+Financial Statements are a relative simple model to represent as accurate as possible the financial outcome of a business model operated by the reporting entity’s management and governing board.

 General purpose financial reports are a central component of, and support and enhance, transparent financial reporting by governments and other public sector entities. general purpose financial reports are financial reports intended to meet the information needs of users who are unable to require the preparation of financial reports tailored to meet their specific information needs.

 However, general purpose financial reports do not and cannot provide all of the information that existing and potential investors, lenders and other creditors need.
 Those users need to consider pertinent information from other sources, for example, general economic conditions and expectations, political events and political climate, and industry and company outlooks.